Who is Peter Parker?

 The eight-year War of the Austrian Succession provided plenty of action for the Royal Navy and numerous opportunities for up-and-coming young officers like Peter.
 Parker received his lieutenant’s commission in the summer of 1743 aboard the HMS Russell, a second-rate, 80-gun ship of the line.
 He served on several warships at various stations, most notably in the Mediterranean, where he participated in the battle of Toulon on February 11, 1744, aboard the flagship of Rear-Admiral William Rowley, the 90-gun HMS Barfleur.

-In May 1747, he was made captain and commissioned a captured French privateer as the 24-gun frigate HMS Margate.
-Captain Parker commanded this vessel in the Channel, North Sea, and the Mediterranean.
-When she was paid off in April 1749, he had a brief stint aboard the 66-gun HMS Lancaster before going on half-pay with the war’s end.
-It was common practice to place officers on half-pay in between “hot” wars.
+In May 1747, he was promoted to captain and commissioned a captured French privateer as the 24-gun frigate HMS Margate.
+Captain Parker commanded this vessel in the Channel, the North Sea, and the Mediterranean.
+When she was paid off in April 1749, he had a brief stint aboard the 66-gun HMS Lancaster before going on half-pay with the end of the war.
+It was common practice to place officers on half-pay during periods between active conflicts.

 ![]() |